Fees and costs for residence permits

 Exchange students and participants in volunteer programs

-According to Section 53 (1) of the Residence Ordinance, people can also be exempted from fees if they cannot support themselves without state assistance (e.g. under Book II of the Social Code, Book XII of the Social Code or Benefits for Asylum Seekers)).
-However, exemption is only possible if this can be proven (e.g. by a notice of approval for social benefits).
+According to Section 53 (1) of the Residence Ordinance, people can also be exempted from fees if they cannot support themselves without state assistance (e.g. under Book II of the Social Code, Book XII of the Social Code or Benefits for Asylum Seekers).
+However, exemption is only possible if this can be proven (e.g. by an approval notice for social benefits).
 According to Section 53 (2) of the Residence Ordinance, the authority can also reduce a fee in other cases if the applicant's financial situation is particularly difficult .
 However, specific and credible information must be provided for this - simply referring to receipt of benefits is not sufficient.
 The fact that someone is ill, in training or a minor does not automatically lead to an exemption from fees - even if there is no obligation to secure their own livelihood for residence purposes.